learnwithgurpreet/learnwithgurpreet.com/src/posts/2021/github-copilot-future-of-programming.md

 ---
 title: 'GitHub Copilot - Future of Programming?'
 date: '2021-07-10'
-excerpt: There were a couple of questions that came to my mind when I saw this first.
+description: There were a couple of questions that came to my mind when I saw this first.
 tags:
   - 'Thoughts'
 ---